jarviscanada/jarvis_data_eng_TristanTapson/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2022-present)**: Worked as a software developer in a Scrum environment, while leading daily sprints and participating in sprint retros.
-Partook in master code reviews to ensure knowledge about current technologies is sufficient, while implementing mutiple projects using a variety of tools to enhance my skillset towards industry standards.
+**Software Developer, Jarvis (2022-present)**: Worked as a software developer in an Agile environment, while leading daily sprints and participating in sprint retros.
+Partook in master code reviews to ensure knowledge about current technologies is sufficient, while implementing multiple projects using a variety of tools to enhance my skillset towards industry standards.

 **Math & Programming Tutor, Oxford Learning Centers (2020-2022)**: Worked closely with high school students in aiding them with math and programming homework help; focus involved problem solving at a high level, as well as efficient and effective communication - grades would be increased by one level overall.